Valentina Berger Maurette (Founder and Producer)

 Born and raised in Argentina, she graduated from Michael Ham Memorial College.
 In 2009, moved to New York and got a BFA in Musical Theater from The New School with a minor in Performing Arts Administration.
 Since 2010, she brings students from all over the world to New York for two-week intensives in American Musical Theater.

 During her time in New York, she worked at Bespoke Theatricals (GM office for Mamma Mia, Motown, Rocky, Billy Elliot, Evita, Legally Blonde, etc.), and O&M (Press Office for Kinky Boots, Sleep No More, Peter and the Starcatcher, Breakfast at Tiffany’s, Spiderman, etc.).
-She currently holds the position of Account Coordinator at AKA NYC, a dynamic, 360° integrated communications and media agency, dedicated to smart thinking, strategic planning and selling tickets (Once, Spring Awakening, The Audience, It's Only A Play, Fuerza Bruta, etc.).
+She currently works in Marketing AKA NYC, a dynamic, 360° integrated communications and media agency, dedicated to smart thinking, strategic planning and selling tickets (Once, Spring Awakening, The Audience, It's Only A Play, Fuerza Bruta, etc.).

 Christopher Stephens (Director of Education)